 Most people think that the real compensation for an employee working at a bar or nightclub is their tips; and for the most part that is true.
 Many bartenders and servers consider their tips as their paycheck and their paycheck as their tip.
-However, many nightlife employees have families which rely on both their paycheck and their tips to make ends meet, so one night of bad tips or an unexpected illness can lead to some tough budgeting decisions; especially around the holiday season.
+However, many nightlife employees have families which rely on both their paycheck and their tips to make ends meet.
+Sadly, one night of bad tips or an unexpected illness can lead to some tough budgeting decisions; especially around the holiday season.
 For these reasons, it has been customary for decades for an employer to give out holiday bonuses as an act of kindness to their employees.

-This practice is still in full effect for many occupations including office workers and upper management at retail stores, but most of the time the only ones who get to enjoy this perk are people who work for small businesses.
+This practice is still in full effect for many occupations including office workers and upper management at retail stores.
+However, most of the time the only ones who get to enjoy this perk are people who work for small businesses.
 As a small business owner, you rely heavily on a very specific group of people.
 Remember, each of them is an important fixture in your business!
 Likely, you know every one of their names and see them on a fairly regular basis.

 Giving out bonuses is generally seen as a way to attract and keep top talent when you’re smaller than the big name competitors.
 But even small businesses have been getting away from rewarding their employees.
-So, this begs the question: should you give your employees a Holiday bonus or not?
-Here are the pros and cons of giving out Holiday bonuses to your employees so you can make that determination for yourself.
+So, this begs the question: should you give your employees a holiday bonus or not?
+Here are the pros and cons of giving out holiday bonuses to your employees so you can make that determination for yourself.